Before I get to the recipe – I have to share some exciting news!!

 - 2 tablespoons fresh lemon juice

-- Press the “Sauté” button on the Instant Pot, and add 2 tablespoons of coconut oil and the mustard seeds to the pot.
-Once the seeds begin to splutter, add the onions, serrano peppers, and curry leaves.
+- Press the sauté button and add 2 tablespoons of coconut oil and mustard seeds to the pot.
+Once the seeds begin to splutter, add the onions, Serrano peppers and curry leaves.
 Stir-fry for 15 minutes or until the onions turn brown.

 - Add the garlic, ginger and spices.
 Stir-fry for 30 seconds, then add the beef, coconut slices and lemon juice.
 Stir-fry for 5-6 minutes to brown the beef on all sides.